gt-crnch-rg/read-the-docs/docs/general/open-on-demand.rst

     - Try to relaunch the job.
 This may just be related to small OOD bugs.

 2) When opening a VNC or Virtual Desktop session, you get the error "Failed to establish a websocket connection".
     - Clear the cache in your web browser, relogin and try to launch the job again.
 Specifically you may need to clear your cookies for gatech.edu domains.

+3) If you are having trouble copying and pasting text from your local machine to the VNC window, please try opening the VNC session using Chrome.
+Firefox security policies seems to limit copy-paste to webpages using JavaScript.

 More Resources
 ^^^^^^^^^^^^^^